rgrannell1/RHighlight/README.md

 ## 2 Installation

-It is trivial to add RHighlight to your website.
-I'm assuming your site has a /js and /css subdirectory, and an index page just be below root. (if not, just adapt these instuctions to your needs).
+I'm assuming your site has a /js and /css subdirectory, and an index page just below root. (if not, just adapt these instuctions to your needs).

-Add the files from this repository as such:
+Arrange the files in Rhighlight like so:

 ```
 mySite [